Islc12/Islc12/README.md

 I'm **Rich aka Islc12** — a U.S. Marine Corps combat veteran (OEF 2011) turned System Administrator, passionate about network security, low-level systems programming, and building practical tools for professionals.

-I started my journey earning my first degree in **Cybersecurity (AAS)**, now pursuing a **B.S. in Computer Science**.
-I'm working towards a specialization in security-oriented software development, with interest in embedded devices and systems, using **Python**, **Java** & **C**.
-Professionally, I'm currently a **System Administrator** for a public sector IT department, where I automate system tasks and maintain both Linux and Windows infrastructure across multiple sites.
+I started my journey earning my first degree in **Cybersecurity (AAS)**, now pursuing a **BASc Cybersecurity**.
+I'm working towards a specialization in security-oriented software development, with interest in embedded devices and systems, using **Python** and **PowerShell** while developing proficiency in **C** and **C++**.
+Professionally, I'm a **System Administrator** for a public sector IT department, where I automate system tasks and maintain both Linux and Windows infrastructure across multiple sites.

 ---

 ## Featured Projects

-# As of 11/08/25 both OkeusStrike and WTop have been taken down from GitHub, I have done this due to not wanting to share the source code with AI and Microsoft.
+# As of 11/08/25 both OkeusStrike and WTop have been taken down from GitHub, I have done this due to not wanting to share the source code with AI training.
 Sorry for the inconvience.

 ### OkeusStrike
 **802.11 Deauthentication Attack Tool (Python)**